jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 requirements into a single standard.
 We will increase our compliance with the modernized SDL through enhanced training, automation, and reporting.
-We will also deploy Security CoPilotour new AI powered incident response assistantacross our incident response teams, so that we can both gain the benefit of AI in addressing security incidents, and so we can improve this valuable new capability
+We will also deploy Security CoPilot—our new AI powered incident response assistant—across our incident response teams, so that we can both gain the benefit of AI in addressing security incidents, and so we can improve this valuable new capability